D-Kiltschewskij/Genetic_Correlation_Causation_Metabolic_Psychiatric_Traits/README.md

-# Genetic_Correlation_Causation_Metabolic_Psychiatric_Traits
+# A Genetic Atlas of Relationships Between Circulating Metabolites and Liability to Psychiatric Conditions
+# D. Kiltschewskij, W. Reay, M. Cairns, 2025.
-Scripts utilised for the analysis of genetic correlation and causation between circulating metabolites and psychiatric conditions
+Scripts utilised for the analysis of genetic correlation and causation between circulating metabolites and psychiatric conditions.
+Full MAGMA gene-level and gene-set results.